-We divide these households into two groups: 1) “High Savers” with $25,000 – $50,000 in liquid assets; and 2) “Top Savers” with over $50,000 in liquid assets.
-We analyze the financial and demographic characteristics of these groups and find that many of these households fall into the broad range of middle income households, which have accumulated savings over a long period of time.
-We use the analysis of group characteristics to develop marketing implications for credit unions that wish to build savings per member by attracting additional funds from these groups.
+They analyzed the financial and demographic characteristics of these groups and found that many of these households fall into the broad range of middle income households, which have accumulated savings over a long period of time.
+They then used the analysis of group characteristics to develop marketing implications for credit unions that wish to build savings per member by attracting additional funds from these groups.

 What are the credit union implications?